HEALFORM/healform-display-widget/README.md

 ### `.env` file

-You can put environment variables in a `.env` file.
+You can put environment variables in a `.env.development`, `.env.staging` or `.env.production` file.

 ### Testing